Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 Heatmap(mat, use_raster = TRUE, raster_quality = 2)
 ```

-## Customize the heatmap body
+## Customize the heatmap body {#customize-the-heatmap-body}

 The heatmap body can be self-defined to add more types of graphics.
 By default the heatmap body is
-composed by an array of rectangles (it is called grids in other parts of this documentation, but it
+composed by an array of rectangles (it might be called grids in other parts of this documentation,
-is called "_cells_" here) with different filled colors.
-However, it is also possible to add more
+but it is called "_cells_" here) with different filled colors.
+However, it is also possible to add
-graphics or symbols as additional layers on the heatmap.
+more graphics or symbols as additional layers on the heatmap.
 There are two arguments `cell_fun` and
-`layer_fun` which both are user-defined functions.
+`layer_fun` which both should be user-defined functions.

 `cell_fun` draws in each cell repeatedly, which is internally executed in two nested `for` loops,
 while `layer_fun` is the vectorized version of `cell_fun`. `cell_fun` is easier to understand but